SamarthGupta93/Classical-Composer-Comparison/README.md

 **State Input --> GRU --> FC_1 --> Output_layer**

 State Input shape: (batch_size, timesteps, input_dims)
 batch_size and timesteps are hyperparameters and can be experimented on.
-We set the number of timesteps = 50 in our experiments which produces an accuracy of ~ 52% over 5 composers.
+We set the number of timesteps = 50 in our experiments which produces an accuracy of ~ 85% over two composers (Beethoven, Mozart) and ~ 52% over all 5 composers.

 * Additional data, lower timestep granularity, larger timesteps could be tried to further improve the accuracy.
 * We have relatively lesser data for Schumann which is ~ 35% of what we have for other composers.
 We could balance the data for Schumann to improve the accuracy.

-**Conclusion** - An accuracy of > 50% over five composers indicates that there must be some uniqueness in the pieces of different composers that the network is able to capture.
+**Conclusion** - The model produces and accuracy of ~85% to distinguish Beethoven and Mozart pieces and an accuracy of ~52% over all five composers.
+This indicates that there must be some uniqueness in the pieces of different composers that the network is able to capture.
 Further analysis could be done to explore this uniqueness.

 ### References